Backyard Chickens

 I think with the increased density in our city living next to a home that had backyard chickens would be challenging in terms of the smell, noise and the presence of predatory wildlife.
 I question the qualifications of those who would want backyard chickens and this would necessitate the need for supervision from city officials.
 Such a cost would be born by taxpayers, who like myself do not support backyard chickens.

-City Watcher about 3 years ago
+City Watcher almost 4 years ago

 In short, chicken coops have no place in the modern urban environment.